Anyone who is pregnant or knows someone who is or has been pregnant has heard of the 20 week ultrasound – which I think is basically everyone.

 The anatomy scan you have at 20 weeks (actually, don’t tell anyone, but it’s actually anytime between 18 and 22 weeks) will provide insight to your medical staff on whether or not your baby has any of the most significant conditions visible at this time in littles’ development.

-This specialist will look at the heart, brain, face, and spine to ensure these all look like they are developing well.
+This specialist will look at the heart, brain, face, other organs and spine to ensure these all look like they are developing well.

 Within these areas, there are a few common baddies that the sonographer will be screening for.